louisvillemetro-innovation/Dockless-Open-Data/README.md

 ;
 ```

 For the final step, we need to run a stored procedure.
-You can create that procedure one time with this code:
+You can create that procedure running this code one time:

 ```
 DELIMITER $$